Open and Concealed Gun Carry Laws in Louisiana

 Louisiana protects the right to bear arms under Article I, Section 11 of the state constitution, but this does not mean that everyone may carry a gun, or that you may always carry a gun wherever you like.
 Louisiana requires a license to carry a concealed weapon on (or near) you body.
 Under a new law, people who qualify may obtain lifetime concealed carry permits.
 (La.
 Rev. Stat. § 40:1379.3.)
+Renewable permits are still available.
 Until August 1, 2013, all gun owners were required to register their guns with the state, but the registration law has since been repealed.
 (La.
 Rev. Stat. §§ 40:1379.1, 40:1379.3.)
 For more information on permitting laws, see Gun Permit Laws in Louisiana and Weapons Charges in Louisiana.

 The following sections explain who may not have a gun, and the circumstances or situations when carrying a gun is illegal.

 People Who May Not Carry a Gun in Louisiana